-In a typical collaboration, our partner will provide the drug, fund clinical development and market the resulting commercial product.
-We will supply the delivery system and receive revenues from powder manufacturing, device supply and royalties from sales of any commercial products.
-Prior to commercialization, we receive revenues from our partners for research and development funding and progress payments upon achievement of certain developmental milestones.
+A cornerstone of our business strategy is to work with collaborative partners to develop and commercialize drugs for deep lung delivery.
+In a typical collaboration, our partner will support the application of our technology to a particular drug by providing the drug, funding clinical development, and marketing the resulting commercial product.
+We typically will supply the delivery system and receive research and development and progress payments during development, and receive revenues from powder manufacturing, device supply, and royalties from sales of any commercial products.

-In addition to Pfizer's sponsorship of our inhaleable insulin program, we have active pulmonary delivery development programs with Biogen for AVONEX-Registered Trademark-, an interferon beta drug used in the treatment of Multiple Sclerosis; Aventis Behring for an alpha-1 antitrypsin proteinase inhibitor being used for the treatment of genetic emphysema; and Lilly for Forteo-TM-, a parathyroid hormone, or PTH 1-34, being developed for the treatment of osteoporosis.
-These and other ongoing projects in various stages of research, formulation and clinical development have been selected as focus programs by us because we believe our approach may have significant advantages over current therapies.
+In addition to Pfizer's sponsorship of the inhaleable insulin program, we have active development programs with several other corporate partners.
+Our most recent collaboration is with Biogen for pulmonary delivery of Interferon-Beta-la, sold under the trade name AVONEX-Registered Trademark-, the leading drug worldwide for the treatment of Multiple Sclerosis.
+We are also engaged in development collaborations with Aventis Behring on alpha-l proteinase inhibitor for genetic emphysema, and with Lilly for an undisclosed protein drug.
+We are also engaged in early stage feasibility and research programs with respect to other compounds.
 We anticipate that any product that may be developed would be commercialized with a collaborative partner and believe our partnering strategy will enable us to reduce the investment required to develop a large and diversified potential product portfolio.